pauls658/LinSyn-Artifact/README.txt

 ## Language models
 From the ~/auto_lirpa/examples/vision directory, one can run the following command to train a 1-layer LSTM with the sigmoid*tanh activation the SST2 dataset from scratch:

-  python3 train.py --dir models/lstmcustom_sigtanh --arch "custom-no-avg" --num_epochs=10 --model=lstm --lr=1e-3 --dropout=0.5 --train
+  python3 train.py --dir models/lstmcustom_sigtanh --arch "custom-sigtanh" --num_epochs=10 --model=lstm --lr=1e-3 --dropout=0.5 --train

 Running the above will train and save the model to the file under the directory ./models/lstmcustom_sigtanh.
 The script will actually save the current model after each epoch, so there will be 10 models under the directory ./models/lstmcustom_sigtanh, with the final model being ckpt_10.
 Any of these checkpoints can then be used in the verification examples above.
 The argument to --arch specifies the activation pattern to use, which can be one of custom-loglog, custom-hardtanh, custom-sigtanh.

+More details on this training script can be found in the auto_lirpa documentation, here: https://github.com/KaidiXu/auto_LiRPA/blob/master/doc/src/paper.md#language-models.

 # Code Documentation